Gopal-Dahale/Gopal-Dahale.github.io/_pages/about.md

 📰 News

+- Joined EPFL for Master's in Quantum Science and Engineering.
+[Sep 2024]
 - Released Qiskit-Qulacs [v0.1.0](https://github.com/Gopal-Dahale/qiskit-qulacs/releases/tag/v0.1.0).
 [Apr 2, 2024]
 - Won QHack 2024.
 Read [highlights](https://pennylane.ai/blog/2024/03/qhack-2024-highlights/).
 [Mar 6, 2024]

 ## 👨🏻‍🔬 Experience

-Currently, working as a Research Software Engineer at Qkrishi, a quantum finance-focused startup.
-I tackle problems like portfolio optimization and fraud detection.
+Previously, I was a Research Software Engineer at Qkrishi, a quantum finance-focused startup.
+I tackled problems like portfolio optimization and fraud detection.

 In 2022 and 2023, I participated in Google Summer of Code with ML4SCI.
 There I worked on quantum neural networks for HEP data classification.
+I was served as a mentor in the same organization in 2024.
+Here is the list of all [projects](https://summerofcode.withgoogle.com/archive/2024/organizations/machine-learning-for-science-ml4sci#projects-list).

 I am also a Qiskit Advocate and studied tensor network quantum circuits during the Qiskit Advocate Mentorship Program in Fall 2022.
 In the past, I participated in IBM Quantum challenges; these [badges](https://www.credly.com/users/gopal-ramesh-dahale/badges) highlight the journey.